brettjrea/a2/breakdown.md

-I understand that you need a concise and organized study plan for your Regents 2 exam focusing on algebra and functions.
-I'll outline the subjects by grouping them into related topics, making it easier for you to study efficiently.
----

 ### Algebra (35% - 44% of the exam)
 1. **Real Number System & Quantities (Major)**
    - Extend properties of exponents to rational exponents